What is a charge card? How it works, key benefits, and best options for small businesses

 How do charge cards affect your credit score?

 A charge card will not affect your personal FICO score, but it will impact your company’s business credit score.
 Charge card issuers will send your payment history to the major business credit bureaus.
-However, charge cards will not impact your credit utilization ratio since there is no preset limit.
+However, they will not affect your credit utilization ratio since there is no preset limit.

 Payment history is the most important component of your business credit score.
 A charge card impacts this category, but it also plays a role in the age of your credit, inquiries, and credit mix.
 Each of these factors also contributes to your business credit score.